votingworks/vxmail/docs/product-spec.md

 All ballot printing and mailing is managed by VotingWorks and its partners.
-Election officials can track this process via the VxMail Ballot Manager.
+Election officials can track this process via the Ballot Manager.
 Voters receive a ballot and return envelope, including, as per best practices, a clear location to sign printed on the return envelope.

 ### Verifying Voter Signatures

-When ballots are received, election officials can verify ballot envelope signatures using the VxMail Ballot Manager, which includes an envelope scanner:
+When ballots are received, election officials can verify ballot envelope signatures using the Ballot Manager, which includes an envelope scanner:

-- An export of voter IDs and signatures, provided by the state, is loaded into the VxMail Ballot Manager prior to the election and updated as necessary.
+- An export of voter IDs and signatures, provided by the state, is loaded into the Ballot Manager prior to the election and updated as necessary.
-- Ballot envelopes are scanned into the VxMail Ballot Manager in small batches.
+- Ballot envelopes are scanned into the Ballot Manager in small batches.
 On screen, expected and actual signatures are displayed for confirmation by election officials.
 If election officials detect any mismatch on screen, they indicate this with a single tap on the corresponding button, and the scanning process pauses while election officials locate and set aside that ballot envelope.
-VxMail records digitally that this envelope was rejected.
+The Ballot Manager records digitally that this envelope was rejected.
 Scanning ballot envelopes continues, one small batch at a time, and rejected envelopes can be further adjudicated as necessary.
-- When all ballots have been scanned, the VxMail Ballot Manager produces an export of all ballots received, along with accepted and rejected voter signatures, including digital images for both sides of the corresponding ballot envelopes.
+- When all ballots have been scanned, the Ballot Manager produces an export of all ballots received, along with accepted and rejected voter signatures, including digital images for both sides of the corresponding ballot envelopes.
 These can then be uploaded